cbpalumbi/cbpalumbi/README.md

 # Welcome to my GitHub!

 <p>
-I'm a Full-Stack Software Engineer (2+ years) specializing in <strong>Game & Tools Development</strong>.
-My projects here focus on leveraging emerging technologies to build smarter, faster, and more creative development pipelines.
+Software engineer specializing in tools and pipelines for real-time 3D engines.
+I build the foundational systems that help teams ship faster and do more ambitious work.
 </p>

 ## Featured Projects